Pūkenga Tao Kai

-Source: Frontline Hospitality and Restaurant Association of New Zealand, 2018.
+Source: Frontline Hospitality and Restaurant Association of NZ, 2018.

 Pay for chefs depends on the size, type and location of the establishment they work in, and the position they hold.

-- Apprentice chefs usually earn minimum wage to $37,000 a year.
+- Apprentice chefs usually earn minimum wage or a little more.